comunitaria/Patio/README.md

 - EnergyManager contains the EnergyMonitor, that periodically monitors the generated and consumed energy in a community.

 - start_scb script setups the virtualenv, installs npm packages, and launch both processes mentioned above.
+The entire directory should be under /opt.
+So, under /opt/patio must be the source and the start_scb script.

 - django_app contains the app that must be plugged into the backend for SaaS integration.